Plypy/OpenMRS-ID-Migrator/README.md

 First ensure you have `node` specified, by this

-    nvm use [same version with the dashboard]
+    nvm use [same version as the dashboard]

 Then,